atnlie/audio-player/README.md

 Please keep in mind on that to easy you to run this application without any complain from your terminal command line.

 ###Run Commands:
+- Please make sure you have `nvm version 12 or later` to run this app.
 - Go to inside `audio_player` and type `yarn` to install dependency libraries from `package.json`
 - Type `yarn android` to run application in simulator
 - Wait until you get android simulator ready to use